frankiannelli/SocialNetwork/out/production/SocialNetwork/graph/Readme.md

 in the menu's if you type a string instead of int it throws an error

 using coretto had to use map.entry instead of just Entry check if this is ok

+Questions

+how do i implement the delete node should searching be case sensitive does the file have to be called driver is it ok to have a package what files? graph, main, social network